How to Set Up ShipStation Shipping on WooCommerce

 Common situations you’ll hit

-With live rates running at checkout, the next things you hit are the everyday messes: a catalog with gaps, oversized boxes, a zone you forgot to attach.
+With live rates running at checkout, the next things you hit are the everyday messes: a catalogue with gaps, oversized boxes, a shipping zone you forgot to enable.
 Here is how each one gets handled from the command line.

 Fix products missing weight or dimensions

-The situation: a catalog that grew over years of imports, and rates quietly vanish because some products carry no weight.
-Send ShipStation a weightless parcel and it hands back nothing, so the buyer sees no shipping option and stalls.
+The situation: a catalogue that grew over years of imports, and shipping rates quietly vanish because some products have no weight information.
+Send ShipStation a weightless parcel, and it hands back nothing, so the buyer sees no shipping option and stalls.

 What you type: “Audit every physical product for missing weight and dimensions, give me the completeness percentage and the full list of what’s incomplete (don’t cap it, I have a big catalog), then research real specs from manufacturer sources, apply only high-confidence values to the parent and every variation in my store’s units, and list the rest for me to confirm by hand.
 Never make up a number.”